 - A study which analyzed shopping patterns at convenience stores found that approximately 20% of the customers account for 80% of the stores’ sales.

-- A study which looked software engineering, found that 20% of the modules cause 80% of the operational faults.
+- A study on software engineering found that 20% of the modules cause 80% of the operational faults.

-In these and in other studies, there was sometimes variability regarding the exact distribution which was found, so that in certain cases there was a 70/30 distribution, or a 90/10 distribution, and so on.
-I simplified this here to an 80/20 distribution because the exact distribution doesn’t matter; the important thing to remember is that a small portion of your efforts is responsible for a large portion of the outcomes.
+Note that in these and in other cases, there was sometimes variability regarding the exact distribution which was found, so that sometimes there was a 70/30 distribution, or a 90/10 distribution, and so on.
+However, the exact distribution doesn’t matter; the important thing to remember is that a small portion of the causes will generally be responsible for a large portion of the outcomes.

 Scientific basis for the 80/20 rule

-The 80/20 rule exists because many natural distributions follow a power law, which is a functional relationship between two quantities, where a linear change in one quantity leads to an exponential change in the other quantity.
+The 80/20 rule exists because many natural distributions follow power laws.
+This means that there is a functional relationship between two quantities, where a linear change in one quantity leads to an exponential change in the other quantity.
 For example, if you double the length of the sides of a square, its area increases by a factor of four.

 How to implement the 80/20 rule

-First of all, this means that you should focus your effort on the 20% of the work that leads to 80% of the positive outcomes:
+First of all, this means that you should focus your efforts on the 20% of the work that leads to 80% of the positive outcomes:

 - If you’re running a business, focus on working with the 20% of the customers who generate 80% of the revenue.

-- If you’re studying for a test, focus on the 20% of the material that accounts for 80% of the questions.
+- If you’re studying for a test, focus on the 20% of the material which accounts for 80% of the questions.